 Cross Country: 36 km

-204km of slopes await skiers and snowboarders in the resort of Mayrhofen.
+204km of slopes await skiers and snowboarders in Mayrhofen ski resort.
 Snow quality is extremely important here, where 147 snow cannons guarantee 100% snow coverage on the slopes.
-From easy to medium to difficult - the choice of pistes is vast.
+From easy to medium to difficult - the choice of pistes for skiing is vast.
 The steepest piste is, without doubt, the black Harakiri - Austria's steepest groomed slope - with a gradient of up to 78%.

 With many ski schools and instructors to choose between, there really is something for everybody.